 Genesis electric vehicle business strategy

-Hyundai’s luxury brand’s business strategy team may have concluded that it is too late in the day for a Genesis hybrid car and is leapfrogging to BEVs.
-Citing Del Rosso, CEO of Genesis, thedetroitbureau.com, reported last year that Hyundai’s luxury division does not plan to launch hybrid or plug-in hybrid cars.
+Genesis’ business strategy team has concluded that it is too late in the day for a Genesis hybrid car, and so it is best to leapfrog to BEVs.
+Citing Del Rosso, CEO of Genesis for the North American region, thedetroitbureau.com reported in October 2020 that Genesis does not plan to launch hybrid or plug-in hybrid cars.

 Genesis GV60 FAQs

 Genesis says GV60 North American deliveries are expected to begin next year.

 What is the expected range of the GV60?

 Going by the figures of Ioniq 5 & EV6, expect GV60 to travel at least 316 miles (510 km) on a single charge (WLTP)